zingsurfer/eventblock/README.md

 Run `make test`.

 # Challenges faced
+Overall, we enjoyed working with Fantom.
+The docs were clear, and it was easy to quickly find info on how to deploy, connect Metamask, and get testnet faucet funds.

+Our biggest challenge was deploying to mainnet with Truffle.
+We tried a number of configs before we were able to successfully deploy.

+We tried the config in the docs.
+We also tried changing the timeoutBlocks and gas.
+It either failed because:
+1. `exceeded the block limit (with a gas value you set).` and to try `sending less gas`
+2. `transaction underpriced.`

+We ended up setting the gas price super high to push it through.

 Infura, Truffle, and Ganache were very easy to work with.
 This combo enabled us to get up and running quickly locally, even with no prior experience of working on Solidity.
 The docs were an excellent resource, and overall we had a great experience with them.
 Our challenges arose when we were trying to adapt from what we had working locally to deploy to Netlify.
 As a team new to solidity, getting our contract verified onchain for the OpenZeppelin Defender bounty took some digging to figure out.
 Deploying also took far more effort than we expected.
 More docs on deploying and verifying a Solidity contract would be greatly appreciated.
 We were able to get it working, eventually https://defender.openzeppelin.com/#/admin/contracts/auroratest-0xAeb9b07A09EC3c7c604418eC3f6b0CfdA42e0E93

 # Bounties
+- Fantom Devpost Hackathon

 -  OpenZeppelin Defender Integration [https://docs.openzeppelin.com/defender/](https://docs.openzeppelin.com/defender/)